RobinKoetsier/robinkoetsier.github.i/index.md

 ---

 <p>
   Welcome!
-This site serves as an personal site for my data and blog posts. .
+This site serves as an personal site for my data and blog posts.
+  I will mostly write about Dutch football.
+On my Twitter profile you can follow me for visualisations of Eredivisie matches.
+Besides that, I wrote some shiny apps that you can find under the link to my external stuff.
 </p>

 <p>